scottshufe/PPNE/README.md

 # PPNE
-PPNE is a privacy-preserving network embedding publishing framework which protects private links in the network and retains data utility of embeddings as much as possibile.
+PPNE is a privacy-preserving network embedding publishing framework which protects private links in the network and retains data utility of embeddings for downstream tasks as much as possibile.

 ## Software Environment